Annu-1606/Chatbot_dummy/prd.md

 ## 4. User Stories
 1. As a **user**, I want to access a chatbot in my browser, so I can interact with it easily without setup.
 2. As a **developer**, I want the chatbot hosted in the cloud, so I don’t have to run it locally.
-3. As a **user**, I want my communication to be secure, so my data is not exposed in transit.
-4. As a **developer**, I want to deploy using Docker, so I can ensure portability and consistency across environments.
+4. As a **developer**, I want to it deploy using Docker, so I can ensure portability and consistency across environments.

 ---